Société de l'assurance automobile du Québec

 Restricted Licence Related to an Accumulation of Demerit Points

 If your probationary licence or driver's licence is revoked because you have reached or exceeded the number of demerit points in your demerit point bracket, a court could grant you a restricted licence so you can continue exercising your main employment.
+The restricted licence includes the licence classes that you already hold and is issued upon presentation of an order from a judge of the Court of Québec.

 A restricted licence related to an accumulation of demerit points authorizes you to drive a vehicle only for the purposes of exercising your main employment.